-Write six music math problems on the white board:
+Write six music math problems on the white board (in music notation):

 Ask the students to add the values and provide the answer to each problem until the class is moderately successful.

-Divide students into two teams.
-Girls and boys teams always work well.
-Establish a "batting order" for each team.
+Divide students into two teams and establish a "batting order" for each team.

 Call the first player from each team to the board.

 Tell the students, "I will call out two rhythms to add together.
 Add the values of the rhythms as fast as you can, and then slap the number in the circle that provides the correct answer.
 The first one to slap the right answer gets a point for their team.
 Your team members may not help you.
 If they do, the point will automatically go to the other team.
 The team with the most points when the class period ends is the winner."